manishraghavendra/covid-tracker/README.md

 # covid-tracker
-track all active cases of any country
+track all covid active cases of any country